 One of the best ways that business leaders can help their teams and businesses rise above the changes brought by disruptions is to ensure alignment around a common purpose.
 A center of excellence (CoE) can help companies do just that.

 To effectively create and use a CoE, one should know what it is, why it’s important, and when to establish one.
+Automation Anywhere has created an Automation Platform CoE, you can read about it on our website.

 What Is a CoE?